Mardiat-Iman/Codecademy-Data-Science-Path-/README.md

 # Codecademy-Data-Science-Path-
-This repository represents/shows my journey through out the codecamy Data Science Path.
-It includes notebooks which focus on different concepts that where learnt.
+This repository represents and shows my journey through  the Codecademy Data Science Path.
+It includes notebooks which focus on different concepts that were learnt.
-As I update the repo and advance in the path, this README will also be updated.
+This README will also be updated as I update the repo and advance in the path.
-I am currently on the Python for Data Sceince 2 module.
+I am currently on the Python for Data Science 2 module.
-Note: not all notebooks/files added will show every project done in the path as some where done in the codecadmy interface.
+Note: not all notebooks/files added will show every project done or concept learnt in the path, as some were done in the Codecademy interface.